Best Keyword Research Tools for SEO: A 2026 Stack Framework

 AnswerThePublic visualizes autocomplete data from Google, YouTube, Bing, TikTok, Amazon, and Instagram.
 Enter a seed keyword and get question-based suggestions organized by how, what, why, when, and where.

-At $11/month for the Individual plan (or a $119 lifetime deal), it’s a steal for content creators hunting blog topic ideas.
+At $11/month for the Individual plan (or a $99/year subscription), it’s a steal for content creators hunting blog topic ideas.
 The visual interface isn’t for everyone, but the question data is gold for FAQ sections and featured snippet targeting.

 For Rank Tracking Purists: AccuRanker

 If you track thousands of keywords across multiple locations, AccuRanker is worth the $224/month starting price.
 It updates daily with exceptional accuracy and offers advanced filtering that enterprise teams need.
-The new AccuLLM add-on ($199/month) tracks AI prompt visibility across ChatGPT, Perplexity, and Google AI Overviews.
+The AccuLLM add-on tracks AI prompt visibility across ChatGPT, Perplexity, and Google AI Overviews using the same tag-based system as its keyword tracker-making it intuitive for teams already familiar with the platform.

 The AI Search Shift: What Changed in 2026